kovarik-anton/weather-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Set your api key in the .env file to the NEXT_PUBLIC_API_KEY variable.

+Open [http://localhost:3000](http://localhost:3000) with your browser.

+The application allows users to search for cities using an autocomplete.
+After selecting a city, it displays a 5-day forecast using https://api.openweathermap.org/data/2.5/forecast.

+The application uses Nextjs 15 and React 19, global state is managed by Redux Toolkit.

+Supported Browsers: Chrome, Edge, Firefox